romdj/romdj.github.io/README.md

 #### Locally

-If you want to use it locally, you shoule clone this repo then just like deploying a regular jekyll website.
+If you want to use it locally, you should clone this repo then just like deploying a regular jekyll website.

 ### Customization